 LGBT Children’s Books honoring love and identity in all their beautiful forms are becoming more and more plentiful, and we have curated a list of our favorites.
 Check it out!

 The Importance of LGBT Children’s Books in Our Modern Society

-My close friend spoke about the dangers of sexting to a middle school classroom packed with adolescent boys.
-The discussion was met, of course, with a healthy of dose of snickering, some good old fashion blushing… and, surprisingly, a remarkable amount of maturity.
+A psychologist friend spoke about the dangers of sexting to a middle school classroom packed with adolescent boys.
+The discussion was met with a healthy of dose of snickering, some good old fashion blushing… and, surprisingly, a remarkable amount of maturity.

 The message was simple: do not ask a girl to send you a nude picture of herself.
 And do not send a nude picture of yourself to her.
-My friend went on to discuss the dangers and legalities of sexting, and the boys, naturally, were a bit horrified.
+My friend discussed the dangers and legalities of sexting, and the boys, naturally, were a bit horrified.
 But then one of the kids raised his hand.

 “What if a guy sends a naked pic to another guy?”

 “Same rules apply,” my friend said, not skipping a beat.